 The city of York is about an hour’s drive from the south of the park (hence the name!)
 And going north Middlesbrough is less than half an hour from the furthest north point.

 This was my first stop on my UK National Park challenge.
-During my time in North York Moors, I explored a wide area.
+During my time in the North York Moors, I explored a wide area.
 First, starting in the east based at YHA Boggle Hole.
 Then driving west staying at YHA Helmsley.
-I did some wonderful hikes and I be sharing them very soon.
-But for now, I wanted to tempt you with some photos.
-And start you thinking about maybe visiting this stunning area.
+Also not far away is another National Park, the Yorkshire Dales, which is equally as beautiful and has plenty of things to see and do.
+But for now, I wanted to tempt you with some photos of the North York Moors.
+And start you thinking about maybe visiting this stunning area in Yorkshire.

 Read my review here of YHA Boggle Hole